sirajvind/ToolboxForTesters/README.md

 - **OWASP ZAP**: An open-source tool for finding vulnerabilities in web applications.
 - **Burp Suite**: A comprehensive platform for security testing of web applications.
+- **Netsparker**: An automated web application security scanner that identifies vulnerabilities and security flaws.

 ## Continuous Integration/Continuous Deployment (CI/CD) Tools